vitaly-t/connection-string/README.md

 ## API

-`ConnectionString` constructor accepts object `defaults`, as optional second parameter, to automatically call `setDefaults` in the end, to provide defaults for the values that are missing.
+[ConnectionString] constructor accepts object `defaults`, as optional second parameter, to automatically call `setDefaults` in the end, to provide defaults for the values that are missing.
 See the method below.

 The object returned by the parser will contain what's present in the connection string, combined with the defaults, if those were specified, plus methods as documented further.

-In addition, the class has [virtual properties](#virtual-properties) `hostname`, `port` and `type`, for simpler and safer access to the first host details, compatible with parsers that do not support multiple hosts.

 ### `setDefaults(defaults) => ConnectionString`